SCHEDULE A CALL TODAY TO LEARN MORE

 Tangible Drilling & Development Cost Benefits

-Tangible Drilling Development and Completion Cost (TDC) represents the physical components used in drilling and completing a well, such as drill bits, pipes, casings and cement.
+Tangible Drilling Development and Completion Cost (TDC) represents the physical components used in drilling and completing a well, such as drill bits, pipe, casing and cement.
 These items are intended to be used for several years before they need replacement or must be upgraded due to changing market conditions.

 The total amount of an investment allocated to TDC may be amortized and depreciated over 5-7 years because of the nature of the asset.

-TDC greatly benefits Oil and Gas investors by giving them accurate figures that allow them to gauge potential returns on their investments, compare different drilling projects in terms of cost-effectiveness, and protect themselves from unexpected expenses related to a particular project.
+TDC greatly benefits Oil and Gas investors by giving them figures that allow them to gauge potential returns on their investments and compare different drilling projects in terms of cost-effectiveness.

 Small Producers Tax Exemption